Sadie Robertson

-Sadie Carroway Robertson Huff (born June 11, 1997) is an American actress and businesswoman.
+Sadie Carroway Robertson Huff (born June 11, 1997) is an American Christian speaker, actress, businesswoman, podcaster, and author.
 She rose to fame on the A&E reality television show Duck Dynasty.
-She is a prominent Christian media personality and host of WHOA, That's Good Podcast.
+She is a prominent Christian social media personality, host of WHOA, That's Good podcast, and founder of the ministry Live Original.

-Early life and work
+Early life

 Robertson is a granddaughter of Phil Robertson, founder of Duck Commander.
-Her parents are Korie (née Howard) Robertson and Willie Robertson, the company's current CEO.
+Her parents are Korie Robertson (née Howard) and Willie Robertson, the company's current CEO.
 She has five siblings: John Luke Robertson, Rebecca Loflin, Willie Robertson Jr., Bella Robertson-Mayo, and Rowdy Robertson.

+Career

 She sang Away in a Manger with Alison Krauss for her family's bestselling album, Duck the Halls: A Robertson Family Christmas.

-Robertson was the first runner-up on Dancing with the Stars Season 19.
-Robertson also ventured into acting, with roles in the films God's Not Dead 2 and I'm Not Ashamed, and launched her successful "Live Original Tour" in the fall of 2016.
-Robertson toured with Winter Jam to 45 cities in 2017.
+Robertson was the runner-up on Season 19 of Dancing with the Stars.
+Robertson has appeared in two films God's Not Dead 2 and I'm Not Ashamed, and launched her successful speaking and worship tour, Live Original, in the fall of 2016.

-Robertson speaks at Passion Christian conference every January and other events to encourage believers.
+Robertson speaks at Passion Christian Conference every January.

 Robertson partnered with Roma Boots and worked alongside them in their mission to "give poverty the boot."

 In 2014, Robertson wrote a New York Times Best Seller book about faith and Christian values called Live Original.
-She also wrote a devotional by the same title (Live Original) and a fiction book, Life Just Got Real: A Live Original Novel (Live Original Fiction).
-In 2018, she released a sequel to her first book, Live Original, called Live Fearless.
-In 2020, she released Live: Remain Alive, Be Alive at a Specified Time, Have an Exciting or Fulfilling Life.
+She released a sequel to her first book, Live Original, called Live Fearless, in 2018 and in 2020 released Live: Remain Alive, Be Alive at a Specified Time, Have an Exciting or Fulfilling Life.
 This book encourages readers to thrive in God-given life, find confidence, deal with haters, live in the moment, discover the power of words, and wholeheartedly embrace God's ways so they can make the best choices.

-Sadie announced via Instagram that her newest devotional book was due September 2021 called Live on Purpose: 100 devotionals for letting go of fear and letting God.
+In 2021, Robertson signed a deal to be part of a TV series titled, Life Just Got Real, with producer Brad Krevoy.
+The series idea was adapted from her book, Life Just Got Real, which was published in 2016.
+Robertson would appear on the show, however, her main role would be that of producer.

-On February 1, 2022, she published her newest book: Who Are You Following?: Pursuing Jesus in a Social-Media Obsessed World.
+Live on Purpose: 100 Devotionals for Letting Go of Fear and Following God was released in September 2021 and in February 2022, she published Who Are You Following?: Pursuing Jesus in a Social-Media Obsessed World.
+She co wrote a book with her husband entitled How to Put Love First: Find Meaningful Connection with God, Your People, and Your Community (2023).

+In February 2024, it was announced that Sadie Robertson-Huff would be the commencement speaker at the University of Mount Olive 2024 graduation.